NicholasJAlexander/ECM2414-Software-Development-CA/README.md

 The actions that the player takes should be outputted to a text file, for example:
 ```
 player 1 draws a 4 from deck 1
-player 1 discards a 3 to deck2
+player 1 discards a 3 to deck 2
 player 1 current hand is 1 1 2 4
 ```